rknagao/studies/caltech_ml_course/lecture05_training_and_test/README.md

 In the cenario described, while the hypothesis change, the **dichotomy** may stay the same.

 **Why are we learning this:**
 contrary to the hypothesis, dichotomies are **finite**.
 While a problem may have infinite hypothesis (since different mathematical domains are generated every time), the dichotomy will be capped by the sample size (2^N).
-In depending on the set of sample, it is possible to achieve a smaller dichotomy quantity, which is even better for us.
+In addition, depending on the set of sample, it is possible to achieve a smaller dichotomy quantity, which is even better for us.

 By definition:
 > *"The growth function counts the most dichotomies on any N points"*